GLFHC/.github/profile/tutorials/getting_started.md

 somewhere you remember) with a name such as “/gitclones” this will be the place where all your managed repositories live when git is managing them; you can have them anywhere, but trust me you want them in a folder.
 If you have existing projects we will get to that in a moment, leave them where they are for a bit.

+## Do we really need all this at GLFHC
+The short version is an unqualified, sort-of.
+The reason there is no clear yes or no, is github is one of those, you get out what you put in, situations.
+There are a bunch of features that while seemingly for much larger and complex projects that we typically engage in, can provide safety and reliability even in small projects.
+A perfect example is CVE scanning (vulnerability) where in projects based on languages (other than SQL) will check to make sure there are no included libraries with known threats.
+If you recall the panic when a major CVE was found in slf4j that is embedded in many projects.
+These risks can be mitigated by using github's
+CVE checking.

+Many of our projects are single developer (as in one person working on a single long SQL script) and you might ask why you need to do a lot of the work that goes into multi-programmer projects, like [branching](forking_and_branching.md ) when you won't need to merge multiple developers' code together.
+The answer is everyone at one point made a change that broke the application.
+You wanted to roll back in time and get back to a functional state.
+Or in case of a security risk or bug being able to go back through various phases of a project and see what changes are made.
+Branching works very well to make a single developer's life easier in both tracking down a change you regret.
+Another one that single developers or even tiny teams often don't want to use are issues (tickets), and while it seems silly when it's just you, one feature that issues bring is that they can drive automatic release notes.
+Even for projects like SQL projects issues are very helpful for release notes.

+It is also important to remember even a single SQL script might outlast a single developer in the organization, as role change, so a future developer gets to benefit from all the information in the repository for all the branches in the history of the code.
+Another reason is while your code is seemingly independent, other may want to benefit from the work, and extend your work in their own projects, and github lets this happen (this is known as a [fork](forking_and_branching.md))

 ## Next
 View [Creating your First Repo Tutorial](create_first_repo.md)